SETI/rms-opus/opus/import/docs/database_schema.md

     | timestamp            | timestamp    | NO   |     | CURRENT_TIMESTAMP |
     +----------------------+--------------+------+-----+-------------------+

 Most of these fields should be self-evident.
 Some numeric fields have `1` and `2` versions.
 These are the minimum and maximum values of the metadata for a "dual column range". `right_asc` has two extra fields (`right_asc` and `d_right_asc`).
 These are internal fields that are used to help speed up searching on wrap-around longitudes.
-Also, `obs_general` has a hidden field `preview_images` which stores information about all of the preview images for each observation so that they can be rapidly retrieved when displaying the Gallery View without needing to join tables together.
+Also, `obs_general` has a hidden field `preview_images` which stores information (in the form of a JSON encoded PdsViewSet) about all of the preview images for each observation so that they can be rapidly retrieved when displaying the Gallery View without needing to join tables together.

 `obs_pds` is a simple example of a secondary table that depends on `obs_general`:

-    mysql> desc obs_pds;
+    mysql> DESC obs_pds;
     +-----------------------+--------------+------+-----+-------------------+
     | Field                 | Type         | Null | Key | Default           |
     +-----------------------+--------------+------+-----+-------------------+